-- This measure only includes calls that are answered by a call centre operator. - For IVR systems, the measurement period commences at the time that the customer selects an option indicating they wish to speak to a call centre operator. - For non-IVR systems, the measurement period commences when the call is received by the switchboard and ends when the call is answered by a call centre operator who is able to respond to the customer's enquiry (rather than place the customer into a queue).

-Calls that are unanswered are excluded from the calculation of this indicator.
+- This measure only includes calls that are answered by call centre staff. - For IVR systems, the measurement period commences at the time that the customer selects an option indicating they wish to speak to a call centre operator. - For non-IVR systems, the measurement period commences when the call is received by the switchboard and ends when the call is answered by a call centre operator. - Calls that are unanswered are excluded from the calculation of this indicator.